 All students are expected to observe the following general discipline policy regulations and any student not in compliance with such shall be considered insubordinate to regulations (STEPS 1-6).

 a) Classroom

 The classroom is for learning and disruption of class will not be tolerated.
 The use of radios, headphones, CD players, MP3 players and cell phones are not permitted in classrooms.
-Hats and/or bandanas are not to be worn in school.

 b) Cafeteria